the remote control

 INDICATOR LAMP

-Emotiscope can adapt to different acoustic environments by sampling the background noise.
-With no music playing, hit the Remove Background Noise button and one second later Emotiscope will stop responding to ambient stimuli like air conditioners or urban traffic.
+Emotiscope will automatically adapt to different acoustic environments by sampling the background noise.
+After a few seconds of being on, Emotiscope will automatically stop responding to ambient stimuli like air conditioners, PC fans, or urban traffic, only responding to dynamic events like music or speech.

 the screensaver

 When no audio is heard for a short while, Emotiscope will gently daydream a 4-colored pattern while it awaits new tunes.
-You can disable this in the Top Menu if you’d like.
+You can disable this in the Top Menu if you’d like, and it only happens during “Active” light modes.

 the top menu